shqwu/shqwu.github.io/_pages/research.md

 Wu, S., & Monier, E. A gridded version of Python-based AquaCrop calibrated by Bayesian Inference for maize in the United States.
 (Manuscript in preparaRon for Journal of Advances in Modeling Earth Systems)

-Wu, S., Zikalala, P. G., Alba, S., Jarvis-Shean, K. S., Kisekka, I., Segaran, M., Snyder, R., & Monier, E. (In Press) Advancing the modeling of future climate and innovaRon impacts on perennial crops to support adaptaRon: a case study of California almonds, _Earth’s Future_/
+Wu, S., Zikalala, P. G., Alba, S., Jarvis-Shean, K. S., Kisekka, I., Segaran, M., Snyder, R., & Monier, E. (In Press) Advancing the modeling of future climate and innovaRon impacts on perennial crops to support adaptaRon: a case study of California almonds, _Earth’s Future_

 Xing, Y., Wu, S., & Men, Y. (2020).
 Exposure to environmental levels of pesRcides sRmulates and diversifies evoluRon in Escherichia coli toward higher anRbioRc resistance. _Environmental science & technology_, 54(14), 8770-8778.